MisterPhilip/awesome-adobe-launch/README.md

 #### Migrating to Launch

-*A few resources on migrating to Launch*
+*A few resources on migrating to Launch.*

  * [DTM to Launch Assessment App](https://www.searchdiscovery.com/solutions/partners/adobe/adobe-launch/dtm-launch-assessment/) - Search Discovery's tool to evaluate the migration readiness of your DTM container.
  * [Migrating from DTM to Launch](https://medium.com/launch-by-adobe/migrating-from-dtm-to-launch-57548251a86d) - Ben Robison from Adobe covers the migration process.